olivier5741/australia/content/nz/2015-05-25-waipara-valley.en.md

 {{< figure src="http://lh3.googleusercontent.com/-rhGKFKrhrag/VZ2wiPGqOhI/AAAAAAAAF5Y/wrA0y9rvHc8/s1280/PhotoGrid_1436256800063.jpg" caption="Sawcut Gorge, or how to cross 25 times the same river (should be amazing in summer ;) )" >}}

-{% include video.html url="https://drive.google.com/file/d/0BzIZ3dfuz-CEbk1hNDEzTE02Zm8/preview" caption="Ron seems to dislike crossing other vehicules" >}}
+{{< video src="https://drive.google.com/file/d/0BzIZ3dfuz-CEbk1hNDEzTE02Zm8/preview" caption="Ron seems to dislike crossing other vehicules" >}}

 Pimp my chariot - third episode : the kitchen.
 Our tiny cheap gaz cookers are no longer able to boil water.
 We need to invest.
 We purchase a new machine made of cast iron that can be plugged into a gaz bottle.
 The whole is in a tailored drawer that retracts under the cover of the open rear door.